cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/tf_start/tf_geting_started.md

 In this guide we will perform the following steps to create a blueprint from a Terraform module and test it:

 * Prepare the manager by defining secrets that contain cloud credentials
-* Provide a URL to the Terraform archive and chose the right module
+* Provide a URL to the Terraform archive and choose the right module
 * Define the Terraform variables for the module
 * Define the environment variables for the Terraform execution
 * Define the outputs and capabilities of the blueprint